-Kyogo conundrum continues to puzzle Rangers in Old Firm defeat
+'Kyogo conundrum continues to puzzle Rangers in Old Firm defeat'

 'A psychological blow landed in first half'

 Celtic were teetering, but not folding.
-There was so much made of the possible frailties of Liam Scales at the heart of the Celtic, but the weakness was beside him.
+There was so much made of the possible frailties of Liam Scales at the heart of the Celtic defence, but the weakness was beside him.
 Gustaf Lagerbielke was vulnerable in a way that Scales was a rock.
 The Irishman stood up strong when so many folk would have doubted him.

 Celtic were there for the taking if Rangers were good enough to take advantage, but they weren't.
 The lack of a clinical edge brought Ibrox to its knees.
 The frustration and fury pouring from the stands was loud and angry.
-When Danilo came on for Roofe, and not the ineffective Cyriel Dessers, Ibrox let Beale have it square between the eyes.
+When Danilo came on for Kemar Roofe, and not the ineffective Cyriel Dessers, Ibrox let Beale have it square between the eyes.
 The endgame brought more thunder from the home fans.

 Much will be made of the Rangers goal that wasn't in the first half, the coming-together between Lagerbielke, the new and spooked Celtic centre-half, and Dessers, the new and spooked Rangers centre-forward.